 Internet Startups: Started from the Bottom Now They’re Where?

 It has been said that this is the generation of the entrepreneur.
+Most successful online businesses now are giant companies.
 Now more than ever, people can start their own businesses from the comfort of their own home.
 This has come a long way since the days of Tupperware sales or make-up products being sold by the humble housewife in her family living room.
-Virtually any product or service has the capability of catapulting a savvy entrepreneur from novice to a top tier professional in their respective market.
-So what is the biggest game changer in the world of entrepreneurship?
+Virtually any product or service has the capability of catapulting a savvy entrepreneur from novice to a top-tier professional in their respective market.
+So what is the biggest game-changer in the world of entrepreneurship?
 That would be the internet.

 The internet has changed the game for people looking to start a website for their business or product.
 It used to be a plus or almost a “luxury” to have a website that goes along with your business.
 Now it is a mandatory staple.
 The internet pulled back the curtains to an audience size most entrepreneurs and small businesses could only imagine.
 With a click of a button, your product or service is at the disposal of millions of people.
 Where TV and radio advertisements once conquered, internet advertisements have risen to the occasion, and sometimes at a much smaller cost for the business owner.
 Social media has cut to the front of the line when it comes to marketing priorities.
 People are changing the way they interact, the way they think, and especially the way they do business.